Storm threatens Midwest with heavy snow, travel disruptions

 OMAHA, Neb.
 (AP) — A major winter storm threatened to blanket parts of the middle of the country with more than a foot of snow Monday, promising to disrupt travel and even forcing the closure of some coronavirus testing sites.

-The National Weather Service forecast that the snow could stretch from central Kansas northeast to Chicago and southern Michigan.
-Some of the heaviest snow was expected in southeast Nebraska and western Iowa, which was forecast to receive at least 4 inches (10 centimeters) of snow.
+The National Weather Service said at least 4 inches (10 centimeters) of snow is expected across most of an area stretching from central Kansas northeast to Chicago and southern Michigan.
+Parts of southeast Nebraska and western Iowa could get more than three times that much.

 Several coronavirus testing sites in Nebraska and Iowa planned to close early Monday because of the snow.
 More than 6 inches (15 centimeters) of snow had already fallen in parts of eastern Nebraska by midday.